OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/articles/only-internally-vetted-and-appoved-libraries-can-be-used.md

 This creates a pressure to reduce the number of programming languages in the organization.
 In itself this is not a problem, but it might reduce the possibility to explore other languages that might fit better specific tasks.

+In other words they say: We can't fully trust Open source software.
+We need to have a strong SCM (Software Configuration Management) process.
+We need to have version control for inbound open source code.
+We need to have code review and license review for every piece of software that arrived to the company.
+We are ready to allocate a separate team to verify and approve new open source packages to be added to the stack.

 Only relatively large companies can afford to have such a team that is not working on the products of the company.